ig-imanish/QuickRef-React-clone/README.md

-# quickref.me Clone
+# quickref.me UI Clone

-A web-based clone of [quickref.me](https://quickref.me), designed to provide concise and easy-to-navigate programming reference sheets.
+A web-based UI clone of [quickref.me](https://quickref.me), designed to provide concise and easy-to-navigate programming reference sheets.
 This project is built for learning and practicing modern web development skills.

 ## Screenshots